Music at the Pub

 Please send booking inquiries to email@example.com.
-Music starts at 8pm except on 11/19 when it’s 7:30.
+Music starts at 8pm except for Thursday September 24th at 8:30.

 The flutist in the David Grisman Quintet since 1989, Matt Eakle, teams up with Joey Edelman on piano, Alex Baum on bass and Jack Dorsey on drums to create a synergy that is a force of nature.
 The Matt Eakle Band plays all original instrumental jams inspired by traditions from New Orleans to Bombay.
 “Matt Eakle & his band have brought their incredible flute fired fusion energy & music to the Iron Springs Pub & Brewery this past year,” says Mike Altman, owner, “and Fairfax is truly a better place because of this.
 Matt and his band are consummate professionals, and from the very first note played they mesmerize the room with their incredibly tight and polished jams.
 Do yourself a favor and make a bee line to wherever the Matt Eakle Band is playing to see what flute fired fusion is all about!”

 Scott Guberman Band

 Scott Guberman’s band members are some of the Bay Area’s best musicians.

 Mike Pascale- bass/vocals